Analysis | Tucker Carlson wants to convert empathy for migrants into hatred of Democrats

 The question, then, is the extent to which they are still welcome.
 Some, like former president Donald Trump, are much more willing to embrace theoretical immigrants from places like Norway than to accept migration from places like Central America, where rampant violence and other factors are pushing people north.
-Many people, apparently including Trump, seem to think that migration into the United States mirrors the imagery that was common in the political conversation 15 years ago: single adults (who Trump even now argues are largely criminals) sneaking over the border to work.
+Many people, apparently including Trump, seem to think that migration into the United States mirrors the imagery that was common in the political conversation 15 years ago: single adults (whom Trump even now argues are largely criminals) sneaking over the border to work.

 But that’s not what migration usually looks like.
 Last month, more than 45,000 children were apprehended at the U.S.-Mexico border, part of a one-month surge in migration that exceeded any month since the administration of George W. Bush.
 The majority of those children arrived with a parent.
 Nearly half, though, arrived by themselves — sometimes because their parents believed the children would have a better chance of being able to remain in the United States with relatives who are already here.
-It’s now common for people arriving at the border to turn themselves in to law enforcement to make a claim of asylum.
+It’s now common for people arriving at the border to turn themselves into law enforcement to make a claim of asylum.

 Since the beginning of fiscal 2017, more than 209,000 asylum claims have been granted.
 That includes 15,000 asylees from China, which serves as a reminder of another way in which our understanding of migration is often outdated.
 From 2010 to 2017, more immigrants came to the United States from Asia than from Latin America, usually flying into the country rather than crossing over the southern border.
 In fiscal 2019, 39 percent of the 844,000 people who were naturalized as new citizens came from Asia.
 Five percent came from Central America; 15 percent came from Mexico.